tangowhisky37/LetsHack/README.md

 * Changing the default sound output on the Raspberry Pi 3
 * Installing and testing a USB mike on the Raspberry Pi 3

+## Thanks -
 Hopefully you have found some value in the guides that have been published at this site.
 If you have any input or feedback please drop me an email at trevor at practical performance analyst dot com.
 You can see the rest of my open contributions at [Github](https://github.com/tangowhisky37)

-##About Me -
+## Who the hell is tangowhisky37 -
-Am passionate about challenging the status-quo and finding reasons to innovate.
-Over the past 15 years I have been delivering complex systems, have worked with very large clients across the world and constantly looking for opportunities to bring about change.
-My love for working with people and harnessing the power of the collective human intellect helps me deliver the expected outcomes.
-I constantly strive to combine my passion for delivering outcomes with my ability to build long lasting professional relationships.
-You can learn more about the work i do at [LinkedIn](https://au.linkedin.com/in/trevorwarren)
+`tangowhisky37` is the pseudonym that Trevor (Warren) has used for a while now.
+Its inspired by his love for the physics of aviation.
+Trevor (Warren) is passionate about challenging the status-quo and finding reasons to innovate.
+Over the past 15 years he has been delivering complex systems, has worked with very large clients across the world and constantly is looking for opportunities to bring about change.
+His love for working with people and harnessing the power of the collective human intellect he believes helps him deliver the expected outcomes.
+Trevor constantly strives to combine his passion for delivering outcomes with his ability to build long lasting professional relationships.
+You can learn more about the work he does at [LinkedIn](https://au.linkedin.com/in/trevorwarren).
+Visit the [Github](https://github.com/tangowhisky37) for details of the projects he's been hacking with.